Lerner's avatar

 Having spent there the most vigourous 14 years of your life and acquired an abnormally enormous fortune, you vow to avenge yourself.

 Having spent thereAfter spending the most vigourous 14 years of your life andin prison, you acquired an abnormally enormous fortune, you and vow to avenge yourself.
+After spending the most vigorous 14 years of your life in prison, you acquire an abnormally enormous fortune and vow to avenge yourself.

 This works if the fortune came all at once and precipitated the change.
 If the fortune grew slowly over the years, you would need a different structure, such as "Having spent the most vigorous 14 years of your life in prison, slowly acquiring an abnormally enormous fortune, you vow to avenge yourself."